kimoppalfens/kimoppalfens.github.io/_posts/2016-02-17-configuration-manager-telemetry-usage-metrics-work-in-progress (draft).md

 ```

 As you can see, all I did was include the column DS.ObjectName before it was hashed so you could see it in readable format alongside the hashed format.
-The reason they hash the data in this particular instance is because your're schema could contain your company name, or other privacy sensitive data.
+The reason they hash the data in this particular instance is because your'schema could contain your company name, or other privacy sensitive data.
 The most likely way this would end up in your schema is by including that information in the names of your custom hardware inventory classes.

 This is just one of the 8 queries that might contain hashed data, but the mechanism above is repeatable for the other stored procedures.
-I'll add the queries needed to represent the cleartext data and the hashed variant over the next couple of days.
+I'll add the queries needed to represent the clear text data and the hashed variant over the next couple of days.

 Enjoy.
-"The M in WMI stands for Magic"
-"Everyone is an expert at something" Kim Oppalfens - Enterprise Mobility Expert for lack of any other expertise

 [1]: http://i.imgur.com/PakPsmw.png